Resources

 Learn more

-April Ann Shintani Kua, MBA, MSN, APRN, FNP, CARN-AP, PMHNP is a Hawaii Pacific University Graduate and has over 12 years of experience in the Healthcare field.
-April has a telepsychiatry practice, Kua Mana’o Kokua LLC, based on the Big Island and is able to see clients remotely on all Hawai’i islands.
+April Ann Shintani Kua, MBA, MSN, APRN, FNP, CARN-AP, PMHNP has a telepsychiatry practice, Kua Mana’o Kokua LLC, and is able to see clients remotely on all Hawai’i islands.

-You can email April directly at AprilAnnKua88@outlook.com or click below to book an appointment.
+You can email April directly HERE or click below for more information.

 Learn more